 Proving Section 8 Homeownership

 The main requirements to prove Section 8 homeownership are:

-- A stamped warranty deed filed with the county recorder (It shouldn’t be handwritten)
+- A stamped grant deed filed with the county recorder (It shouldn’t be handwritten)

-- The warranty deed must show the instrument number and the unit’s address
+- The grant Deed must show the instrument number and the unit’s address

 - The assessor’s property tax statement (the copy must indicate the property’s address and name of its owner)